 Opportunity Nation Staff

 Opportunity Nation is staffed by dedicated and passionate professionals with varied and diverse backgrounds.
-The campaign is supported by several staff members of Be The Change, Inc., the parent organization of Opportunity Nation.
+The parent organization of Opportunity Nation is Be The Change, Inc.

 Melanie Anderson Bio

 Cara Willis Bio